Our Board

 Xavier lives to give, and he began his career at the YMCA of Southern Arizona.
 He has served numerous nonprofit organizations as a board member or programmatic volunteer, including the American Cancer Society, Diaper Bank of Southern Arizona, Susan G. Komen Arizona, Tucson Urban League and TUSD-Legacy of Excellence.
 He also currently serves on the board of the Educational Enrichment Foundation, and the Tucson Unified School District Foundation.
 He is also the Executive Director of the Walker Family Fund which distributes charitable contributions to non-profit organizations that better the quality of life for children and other marginalized populations across the United States and around the World.

-Program Director, TRUST and Board Member
+AATN Co-Founder and Emeritus Board Member

 Nick Lembo

-Program Director, Just.Men.Arizona and Board Member
+Program Director, Just.Men.Arizona

 Nick is the Program Director of Just.Men.Arizona, an important AATN effort to engage men in conversations to understand the inherent harms sex buying causes individuals and communities.
 As the Just.Men.Arizona statewide Director, he helps disrupt demand by recruiting men as volunteers to engage buyers during their attempts to arrange dates and engage them in these important discussions about human rights and dignity.